-The National Heritage Board (NHB) is the custodian of Singapore’s heritage.
-We are responsible for telling the Singapore story, sharing the Singaporean experience and imparting our Singapore spirit.
+The National Heritage Board (NHB) is the custodian of Singapore’s heritage, and is responsible for telling the Singapore story, sharing the Singaporean experience and imparting the Singapore spirit.

-NHB's mission is to preserve and celebrate the shared heritage of our diverse communities, for the purpose of education, nation-building and cultural understanding.
-It manages the national museums and heritage institutions, and sets policies relating to heritage sites, National Monuments and the national collection.
+NHB was formed in 1993 and its mission is to preserve and celebrate the shared heritage of our diverse communities, for the purpose of education, nation-building and cultural understanding.
+It manages the national museums, heritage institutions and the Bras Basah/ Bugis precinct, and sets policies relating to heritage sites, National Monuments and the national collection.
 Through the national collection, NHB curates heritage programmes and presents exhibitions to connect the past, present and future generations of Singaporeans.

 The People’s Association (PA) was established on 1 July 1960 to promote racial harmony and social cohesion in Singapore.
-Our mission is to build and bridge communities in achieving one people, one Singapore.
+PA's mission is to build and bridge communities in achieving one people, one Singapore.

 PA offers a wide range of programmes to cater to Singaporeans from all walks of life - connecting people to people, and people and government.
-We do this through our network of 1,800 grassroots organisations (GROs), over 100 Community Clubs, five Community Development Councils, the National Community Leadership Institute and Water-Venture outlets.
+This is done through a network of 1,800 grassroots organisations (GROs), over 100 Community Clubs, five Community Development Councils, the National Community Leadership Institute and Water-Venture outlets.

 The School of the Arts (SOTA) is Singapore’s only national pre-tertiary specialised arts school with a six-year integrated arts and academic curriculum, leading to the International Baccalaureate (IB) Diploma or Career-related Programme.